hpe-dev-incubator/hpe-dev-portal/content/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-3.md

 ![Spark Streaming writing to MapR Database](/img/spark-streaming-writing-to-mapr-db.png)

 You can read about the MapR Event Streams Spark Streaming code in [part 2 of this series](https://developer.hpe.com/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-2/); here, we will focus on Spark streaming writing to MapR Database.
-The messages from the MapR Database topic are in JSON format and contain the following for each flight: the flight id, day of the week, carrier, origin, destination, scheduled departure hour, scheduled departure time, scheduled arrival time, scheduled travel time, delay prediction, and actual delay label (Note in the real world architecture the actual delay label would come later in a different topic, but to keep the tutorial code simple it is combined here).
+The messages from the MapR Database topic are in JSON format and contain the following for each flight: the flight id, day of the week, carrier, origin, destination, scheduled departure hour, scheduled departure time, scheduled arrival time, scheduled travel time, delay prediction, and actual delay label (Note in the real-world architecture, the actual delay label would come later in a different topic, but to keep the tutorial code simple, it is combined here).
 An example is shown below:

 ```json
 {